In this guide, I will share the best beginners mindfulness activities for adults, kids and groups.

 It’s easier than it sounds.
 If you’d like to do this exercise, simply pick a few things that you do every day—for instance, turning the door handle, having a shower, opening the curtains…

-I love this one because it allows you to take mundane every day activities—like turning a door handle—and turn them into your own little moments of consciousness.
+I love this one because it allows you to take mundane everyday activities—like turning a door handle—and turn them into your own little moments of consciousness.

 29: Mindful Listening Exercise

-Practicing this mindful listening exercise will make you more aware and more focused on the present moment.
+Practising this mindful listening exercise will make you more aware and more focused on the present moment.

 Everyone loves a good listener, right?
 But even better than a good listener is a mindful listener.

 This mindful listening exercise is all about listening to people in a non-judgmental fashion.
 Not only is this excellent for the person you’re listening to, but it’s fantastic for you too.
+It is the best mindfulness activity for groups because it improves communication in relationships.

 When you’re listening to someone speaking, just focus on the sound.
 Don’t judge, just listen.
 Tune in to the sound of their voice and observe it consciously.
-If what they say causes you to think or feel things, consciously observe those thoughts and feelings nd remind yourself that they are only thoughts and feelings.
+If what they say causes you to think or feel things, consciously observe those thoughts and feelings and remind yourself that they are only thoughts and feelings.

 And if you’re not a musician, hey, no sweat, just put a piece of relaxing music on and listen to it mindfully.
 You’ll find this supremely tranquil.

-30: Doing anything at all as a mindfulness activity
+30: Doing anything at all

 Many of us are starved for time.
 I know there are often days when I’d do anything for five minutes just to chill in.
 It can be hard to practice even the most simple mindfulness meditation exercises on days like those.
 What do you do?